Last Updated: September 1, 2021

 Well, in theory.
 The reality is a little bit different.

-Incentivized by a great deal we just found and the money we saved, most consumers usually end up spending more money than they originally intended.
+Incentivized by a great deal, most consumers usually end up spending more money than they originally intended.

 Yes, we are calling ourselves out too.